-Vegetative recruitment and/or seeding would be used to restore natural vegetation throughout the property.
+Vegetative recruitment and/or seeding/planting would be used to restore natural vegetation throughout the property.
 The restoration of the hydroperiod across the property in partnership with vegetative recruitment would create wildlife habitat as well as benefit water quality.
-Proposed herbaceous prairie wetland restoration areas would be prepared by applying herbicides and, if necessary, tilling soil to remove invasive species prior to recruitment.
-If necessary, areas that are not showing signs of successful prairie wetland plant establishment would be seeded with a mesic mix appropriate for the ecoregion.
-Herbaceous prairie wetland habitat would be maintained by prescribed burning on a 2-4 year cycle (Allain 1999).
-Proposed herbaceous prairie species to be planted on site are listed in Table 6.
+Proposed herbaceous wetland restoration areas would be prepared by applying herbicides and, if necessary, tilling soil to remove invasive species prior to recruitment.
+If necessary, areas that are not showing signs of successful wetland plant establishment would be seeded and/or planted with a mesic mix appropriate for the ecoregion.
+Plugs of Spartina patens, Iva frutescens and other species will be obtained from areas within or adjacent to the proposed Impact Site are not available, vegetative plugs will be sourced from adjacent Freeport LNG-owned property or commercial nurseries with the same or similar vegetation.
+By sourcing plugs from the impact or nearby sites, this allows the PRM to have some similar vegetation.
+Herbaceous wetland habitat would be maintained by prescribed burning on a 3-5 year cycle (Allain 1999).
+Proposed herbaceous species are listed in Table 6.

 Scientific Name Common Name (USDA) Wetland Indicator Status Atlantic and Gulf Coastal Plain (USDA)

 Andropogon gerardii Big Bluestem FAC

 Andropogon virginicus Broomsedge Bluestem FAC

 Andropogon glomeratus Bushy Bluestem FACW

 Chasmanthium latifolium Inland Seaoats FAC

 Coreopsis tinctoria Golden Tickseed FAC

 Cyperus esculentus Yellow Nutsedge FAC

 Dichanthelium scoparium Velvet Panic Grass FACW

+Eleocharis acicularis Needle Spikerush OBL

+Eleocharis quadrangulata Squarestem Spikerush OBL

+Elionurus tripsacoides Pan American Balsamscale FACW

+Hyptis alata Clustered Bushmint OBL

-Table 6: Proposed PEM Planting List
+Table 6: Proposed PEM Plant List